Table Of Content

 - One of the fundamental aspects that distinguish Drupal from other CMS is its built-in caching functionality.

-- Drupal gives users the option to cache either static or dynamic content, and this option is determined by the user account that is currently logged in.
+- Drupal platform gives users the option to cache either static or dynamic content, and this option is determined by the user account that is currently logged in.

 - Internal Page Cache and Internal Dynamic Page Cache are Drupal 8 modules.
 Anonymous users can access Internal Page Cache.
 Internal Dynamic Page Cache caches page content, excluding personalized pieces, for anonymous and authorized users.